 Alexander has formed, along with three other senators, a task force to recommend ways to reduce federal regulations on colleges and universities.

 That group of higher education leaders gathered behind closed doors at the offices of the American Council on Education on Wednesday to begin producing recommendations on how to deregulate the industry.
 The panel consists of college presidents from a range of sectors and higher education associations.

 Reducing or eliminating regulations on colleges has long been a goal of the higher education lobby in Washington, though previous efforts have largely been unsuccessful.

 William E. (Brit) Kirwan, chancellor of the University System of Maryland and co-chair of the task force, said he was encouraged by the Congressional interest in reducing regulations.

 “What seems different this time is the very strong commitment of these four senators,” Kirwan said.
 “They are determined to address this issue and get our help in finding some meaningful reforms.”

-Alexander and Senator Michael Bennet, a Democrat from Colorado, attended Wednesday’s meeting, and two other lawmakers -- Senator Barbara Mikulski of Maryland, a Democrat, and Senator Richard Burr of North Carolina, a Republican -- are also on board.
+Alexander and Senator Michael Bennet, a Democrat from Colorado, guessing this should be somebody else, since you mention bennet later in sentence? also, can you add state affiliations? dl ** changed attended Wednesday’s meeting, and two other lawmakers -- Senator Barbara Mikulski of Maryland, a Democrat, and Senator Richard Burr of North Carolina, a Republican -- are also on board.

 The panel will focus on identifying “the most egregious, excessive regulations," but will also make recommendations on the Education Department’s rule making process in general, Kirwan said.